Creating a Joomla! test site on XAMPP

 Usually one would select the latest version but before doing check with the Joomla requirements for the version of PHP that is supported.
 For example Joomla 3 does not support PHP 8.

-So download your chosen XAMMP to a suitable location, typically your regular Download location.
+So download your chosen XAMMP to a suitable location, typically your regular Download location, and open the file.

 Then go to that location and right click on the downloaded file.
 You may be asked if you want to run this file and then be asked if you wish to allow changes to be made.